alinnman/celestial-navigation/README.md

 For more information on installation and usage of the Python scripts see [here](INSTALL.md).

-A short explanation of the logical steps and algorithms used can be found [here](WORKFLOW.md).
+A short explanation of the logical steps and algorithms used in this toolkit can be found [here](WORKFLOW.md).

 A [digital version of the Nautical Almanac](NAtrad(A4)_2024.pdf) for 2024 is included in this repository.

-A more detailed description of celestial navigation can be found [here](https://www.waypointamsterdam.com/Handy_stuf/Short_Guide_To_Astro_navigation.pdf).
+A more detailed description of celestial navigation can be found [here](https://www.waypointamsterdam.com/Handy_stuf/Short_Guide_To_Astro_navigation.pdf).<br>
+An even more detailed description, with a lot of references to various algorithms etc. can be found [here](https://www.hughes38.com/wp-content/uploads/2016/03/astro.pdf)

 If you wonder why I wrote this in the first place, then see [this short explanation](WHY.md).